mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 ```
 ## 3. Average wind speed for each month of a specified year in the order of month
 Input: Integer year
-Output: Array of Integers averageWindSpeed (sorted in the order of month)
+Output: Array of Integers averageWindSpeed
 Complexity: Constant, O(1)

 Pseudo Code: